-A warm welcome to the Loyal Lemurs Class.
+A warm welcome to the Positive Penguins Class.

 The Loyal Lemurs are taught by Mrs Brown.
-Mrs Routledge and Miss De Mooij are our Teaching Assistants.
+Mrs Ruff and Miss De Mooij are our Teaching Assistants.

 Our class page is a celebration of our learning and it also has lots of important information too.

 Important information for the week beginning 1st November:

 Please send your child to school in their PE kit on Mondays as usual this half term.